DR Launcher

 4. A real Domain Rating

-A link from a DR 12 directory does almost nothing.
-A link from Startup Fame (DR 83) or Fazier (DR 82) moves the needle.
-We show live Ahrefs DR per directory so you spend on the high-DR links first instead of guessing.
+A listing on a thin DR 12 directory is usually less useful than a placement on Startup Fame (DR 83) or Fazier (DR 82).
+We show live Ahrefs DR per directory so you can prioritize higher-authority opportunities instead of guessing.

 5. Relevance to your category